Director of Development

 Early Colonial American War Soldiers (French and Indian/Revolutionary War)

 Compiling a list of soldiers who descend from Germanna families that fought in early wars such as the French and Indian War and the Revolutionary War.
-By creating a database of soldiers, it will help with researchers who come looking for information for personal or scholarly reasons.
-This information would be sent to the Fort Germanna Visitor Center and kept on file in house and on an online database.
+Creating a database of soldiers will help researchers who come looking for information for personal or scholarly reasons.
+This information would be sent to the Fort Germanna Visitor Center and kept on file in-house and on an online database.

 Connecting Your Relatives to Germanna